Connor McGovern (American football, born 1997): Dallas Cowboys

-McGovern was selected by the Dallas Cowboys in the third round (90th overall) of the 2019 NFL Draft.
+McGovern was selected by the Dallas Cowboys in the third round (90th overall) of the 2019 NFL draft.
 He missed all of the preseason with a torn pectoral muscle.
 He was placed on the injured reserve list on September 1.

 In 2020, he began the season as a backup guard behind Zack Martin and Connor Williams.
 In the sixth game against the Arizona Cardinals, Martin left the game with a concussion after a handful of snaps, and McGovern replaced him at right offensive guard.
 He would make his first career start in the next game against the Washington Football Team, while Martin recovered.
 Martin was later moved to right tackle in the tenth game against the Minnesota Vikings to help stabilize the offensive line performance, and McGovern was named the starter at right guard.
 He would remain in that role for the rest of the season, after Martin suffered a calf injury in the eleventh game against the Washington Football Team.

-In 2021, he would be used in an unusual role.
-He is naturally a guard, but he lined up as a fullback and tight end under certain schemes from offensive coordinator Kellen Moore.
+He got his first start at fullback in the regular-season finale against the Philadelphia Eagles, he also played some snaps at guard and on special teams.

+In 2021, he started the season opener against the Tampa Bay Buccaneers at right guard in place of Martin, who was placed on the Reserve/COVID-19 list.
+To get him more involved on game day, although he is a natural guard, he lined up as a fullback and blocking tight end under certain packages from offensive coordinator Kellen Moore.
+In Week 11 against the Kansas City Chiefs, he was named the starting left guard over Connor Williams, who at the time was leading the league in penalties.
+He struggled in that game against defensive tackle Chris Jones, who registered 3.5 sacks.
+Williams regained his starting position in Week 15 against the New York Giants.
+In the five games that McGovern started at guard (four at left guard and one at right guard), the Cowboys had a 2-3 record.

+In 2022, he split time with rookie Tyler Smith, working at left guard with the first-team offense in organized team activities and training camp.
+He started at center in the third preseason game against the Seattle Seahawks.
+He was named the starter at left guard for the season opener, after left tackle Tyron Smith was placed on the injured reserve list and the offensive line had to adjust to the loss.
+He suffered a high ankle sprain seven plays into the game and was replaced with Matt Farniok.
+He missed the following two games with the injury.
+In Week 17 against the Tennessee Titans, he started at center in the absence of Tyler Biadasz.
+He started 15 games, mostly at left guard, while surrendering just two sacks and one penalty.